In Kubernetes, every administrator needs a trusty tool to navigate the complex network of nodes. Enter kubectl get nodes

 node-3 Ready worker 7d v1.21.3 192.168.1.12 <none> Ubuntu 18.04.5 LTS 4.15.0-142-generic docker://20.10.6

-It helps in retrieving information in several scenarios, such as:
+Kubectl helps in retrieving information in several scenarios, such as:

-• Cluster Overview: kubectl get nodes provides a quick overview of the nodes present in your Kubernetes cluster.
+provides a quick overview of the nodes present in your Kubernetes cluster.
 It allows you to see each node’s current status, availability, and resource allocation.
 This information is useful for understanding your cluster’s overall health and capacity.

-• Kubernetes is a container orchestration tool that maintains a cluster of nodes.
+Kubernetes is a container orchestration tool that maintains a cluster of nodes.
 Nodes are similar to virtual machines that run our applications in a containerized form.
 Administrators require a command-line tool to effectively manage the cluster to obtain the node’s crucial information.

-• Troubleshooting: kubectl get nodes can help you identify the problem that is specific to a particular node.
-You can check the health of the node better and analyze root causes.
+can help you identify the problem that is specific to a particular node.
+You can check the health of the node better and analyze root causes. - Node capacity planning: If you need to plan resource allocation or capacity scaling,

 You can clarify how CPU and memory are allocated and how it is utilized for the current workloads.
 This gives you visibility and an understanding of how you can plan your future infrastructures.

-• Upgrades and Maintenance: it is important to have an understanding of the current state of the nodes.
+command provides an overview of the nodes’ operational state, which includes information based on their readiness, schedulability, etc. - Upgrades and maintenance: it is important to have an understanding of the current state of the nodes.
 This command helps us confirm whether the nodes are ready and available before initiating maintenance tasks.

 Consider an environment with multiple nodes and different applications with several environments that need deployment.
 How will you distinguish and segregate your environments and applications in such a scenario?

-This is where the concepts of labels come into the picture.
-It enables logical and physical segregation of workloads based on different environments.
+Labels enable logical and physical segregation of workloads based on different environments.

 Once labeled, you can use this in your pod configurations to distribute workloads equally.

-Following is an example output of how labels are displayed.
+The following is an example output of how labels are displayed.
 Observe the last column.

 $ kubectl get nodes --show-labels=true